 course header LV-UAV-Guide | OBIA Workflow for QGIS step by step

-Human visual perception almost always outperforms computer image processing algorithms, For example, your brain knows a river when it sees one.
-But a computer can’t distinguish rivers from lakes, roads or sewage treatment plants.
+Human visual perception almost always outperforms computer image processing algorithms.
+For example, your brain easily recognizes a river, whereas a computer may struggle to distinguish rivers from lakes, roads, or sewage treatment plants.

-The segmentation process is algorithm-dependent but looks iteratively for similarities in space, structure and channel dimensions for grouping neighboring and similar pixels into objects.
-This segments are classified in a next step using supervised training data.
+Segmentation is algorithm-dependent and iteratively searches for similarities in spatial, structural, and spectral dimensions to group neighboring pixels into coherent objects.
+These segments are subsequently classified using supervised training data.

 General Workflow